-Living on site whilst a major building project is taking place is no mean feat!
+Living at home during a major building project is no mean feat!
 In an ideal world you would whisk your family off to warmer climes, returning home to a new shiny extension.
 Building work has a tendency to take what feels like forever, so it isn’t always convenient to move out for a few months.
 You also need to consider work and school commitments.

 Unless you have employed a site project manager to make decisions for you, it is important to be around to instruct tradespeople where you want your plug sockets situating etc. Your only feasible option is to live on site whilst the work takes place.
 Try to visualise the end result to provide your family with the motivation to persevere, you could even imagine the whole process as a strange kind of camping trip, especially useful for when the roof of your home becomes little more than tarpaulin!

 With a little creativity living at home during major works is doable.